 We are always searching for fun and unique things to do in Pittsburgh from brewery yoga and fun themed 5K runs to brunch with Punxsutawney Phil.

 - Sandcastle, open Memorial Day weekend through Labor Day weekend, has 15 water slides throughout the 67 acre water park.
-General Admission is $35.99, but can bought in advance online for $32.99.
+General Admission is $35.99 but can be bought in advance online for $32.99.

 Broadway, Theatre, and Art

 - Pittsburgh Cultural Trust offers ballet theatre, CLO, opera, symphony orchestra, public theatre, and PNC Broadway shows in 6 downtown theatres.
 In addition to performing arts, Cabaret at Theatre Square features Tuesday Craft Beer School for $30.75 per person, Wednesday Wine Flights for $40.75 per person, and Salsa Fridays for $5 per person at the door.

 - Point Park University’s Pittsburgh Playhouse features shows from 4 performance companies: The REP, Conservatory Theatre Company, Conservatory Dance Company, and Talk Back Series.